demian85/git-watcher/README.md

 You can also:
 * `sudo npm link`.
 A link to the app will be created in `/usr/local/bin`, so you can run the app using `gitw` command.
 If it's a valid Git repository, the current working directory is used by default.
-* Create a desktop shortcut.
+* Create a desktop shortcut :P

 ## Or build it yourself!